kuhree/www/src/content/notes/20230201-changelog.md

 ## Introduction

 Inspired my [Tom MacWright](macwright.com), [Polly Washburn](codyssia.com),
-and a few other developers that I've seen do something similar; I've decided to start a series of posts tagged `#changelog`.
+and a few other developers that I've seen do something similar; I've decided to start a series of notes tagged `#changelog`.
 This allows for a few things:

-- gives me a place to share things that aren't focused enough to warrant a blog posts
+- gives me a place to share things that aren't focused enough to warrant a blog notes
 - holds me accountable for some of the things I'd like to track

 ## Updates